 Inspiration to take better care of our planet has come from a number of sources.
 Here are a few:

 Blue Planet Two narrated by Sir David Attenborough, told the story of the seas, showing the animals that live there and the environments in which they roam.
-One of the focuses of the series was the damage that plastic has done to these environments, and the consequences for those animals.
+One of the focuses of the series was the damage that plastic has done to these environments and the consequences for those animals.
 Filming took place over four years and featured animals such as an albatross parent unwittingly feeding its’ chicks plastic.
 Blue Planet received an emotional reaction from viewers.
 Here’s just one.

 The whale that died after eating 80 bags

-A mammoth 91% of the single use plastic we use worldwide isn’t recycled (Source: National Geographic).
+A mammoth 91% of the single-use plastic we use worldwide isn’t recycled (Source: National Geographic).
 And that means it affects us all, a big excuse to beat plastic pollution.
-Arguably most impacted is the wildlife that accidentally swallow plastic when mistaking it for food.
-This story broke in May 2017 and pulled at the heart strings of thousands.
+Arguably most impacted is the wildlife that accidentally swallows plastic when mistaking it for food.
+This story broke in May 2017 and pulled at the heartstrings of thousands.
 A pilot whale washed up on a beach in Thailand with no less than 80 plastic bags found inside.
 The plastic bulk in its stomach stopped the whale from eating food and samples showed it had a bacterial infection in its lungs.
 The small whale vomited up five bags while rescuers used buoys to keep it afloat in a rescue attempt that lasted five days, even using an umbrella to shield it from the sun.
 Ultimately, the attempt failed however as the whale was too sick from swallowing the plastic to keep him alive.
-The plastic bags were not from supermarkets in Thailand meaning they travelled or the whale picked them up from elsewhere.
+The plastic bags were not from supermarkets in Thailand meaning they traveled or the whale picked them up from elsewhere.

 We’ve got a long way to go, but as Sir David Attenborough said in his closing speech for Blue Planet, “The future of all life now depends on us.”